 Most travelers, however, only use their rail passes or buy tickets for long-distance travel, say traveling from Paris to Berlin or Rome to Zurich.
 But it makes sense to also use trains for day trips at your primary destination.

 Train trips in Europe are usually quite good and comfortable.
 With a rail pass or a discount, they are also relatively inexpensive.
 You can often cut those costs even more by making the trip on a comfortable modern bus.
-The caveat is that bus travel is although frequently – but not always – the journey is longer.
+The caveat is that bus travel is although frequently – but not always – is longer.

 26 Good European Day Trips

 Here are 26 good European day trips by rail that are well worth the time and are relatively inexpensive, as well.
 Many are only a one-or-two-hour ride each way (one only 14 minutes), some two-three hours, two over three hours.
 We have not included any that were four hours or longer.